 (De-) Activating routings on the TM-6 Pro

-Per default the single drum pads/buttons/sounds triggerd on the TM-6 PRO are routed to the “DIRECT OUT” and the the MASTER OUT sockets here.
+Per default the single drum sounds triggerd on the TM-6 are routed to the “DIRECT OUT” and MASTER OUT sockets.
 So depending on what sounds should go where you need to change these settings.
 For the example use case I am making here you would need to switch all the direct outs to OFF.

-In the example I made I mentioned that you want to trigger some electronic drum sounds via your snare (+a trigger) from within the TM-6 Pro.
+In this example we want to trigger some electronic drum sounds via a snare-trigger from within the TM-6 Pro.
 When de-activated for the DIRECT OUTS we can still get the triggered sounds via the MASTER OUTS.

 All this changes can be applied on the TM-6 Pro under “MENU” -> “SYS” -> “Output Assign” -> “PAD”

-You are now ready to send out 4 seperate tracks / mixes from Ableton Live via the DIRECT OUTS plus sending triggered drum sounds via the MASTER OUT.
+You are now ready to send out 4 seperate tracks + mixes from Ableton Live.
+They are routed via the DIRECT OUTS plus sending triggered drum sounds via the MASTER OUT.

 More possible set-ups